Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 ### Chemical Space Visualization

-For the visualization of the chemical space the chemplot module is used.
-The extended connectivity fingerprints can be specified with the fingerprint radius (variable: fp_radius) and the size (variable: fp_bits).
-For the dimension reduction PCA, t-SNE or UMAP can be chosen (variable: dimension_reduction).
-The chemical space plot is saved in the output folder except when choosing to create an interactive plot (variable: interactive).
+For the visualization of the chemical space, the chemplot module is used.
+The extended connectivity fingerprints can be specified with the fingerprint radius (parameter: fp_radius) and the size (parameter: fp_bits).
+For the dimension reduction PCA, t-SNE or UMAP can be chosen (parameter: dimension_reduction).
+The chemical space plot is saved in the output folder except when choosing to create an interactive plot (parameter: interactive).
 Then the plot will be displayed and can be manually saved.

 | **function**  | chemical_space_visualization  |
 |---|---|